Craigson/FundamentalsOfComputing/README.md

 a can be a string, an int, a list, an object, etc.

-There are 4 main types: integers ( whole numbers ), floats ( values that have a decimal point ), char ( ASCII characters ) and doubles ( a special kind of float ).
+There are 4 main types: integers ( whole numbers - both negative and positive ), floats ( values that have a decimal point - both positive and negative ), char ( ASCII characters ) and doubles ( double-precision floating point numbers ).
+There are additional data types, and variations of the ones we mentioned, but for now we'll focus on these as they're probably the most important.
 Each data type can store a specific amount of information.
-In other words, each data type will store a specific number of bytes:
+In other words, each data type specifies how much data the variable can store:

-  * int - 4 bytes ( 32 bits )
+  * int - 4 bytes ( 32 bits ), with a range of −32,768 to 32,767
   * float - 4 bytes (32 bits )
   * char - 1 byte ( 8 bits )
   * double - 8 bytes ( 64 bits )